 So yes, a few things have changed, but more to do with my education.
 I see things much more clearly now and am at peace with my past and future.
 As I said, I love what I do and I know we have helped/connected with a great many people from using Google Analytics and seeing how many thousands have visited our website.

 For me, I feel relieved that I now 'get' this and it all fits together.
 Yes, I'll work, do salesXchange and make money.
-But the point of money is to use it on this planet.
-God knows we need to use money on this planet which was created in Babylon (by satan), so it's ok to have it, as long as it doesn't have you.
+But the point of money is to use it on this earth.
+God knows we need to use money, which was created in Babylon (by satan), so it's ok to have it, as long as it doesn't have you.
 I also see it as a necessary mechanism to support those around us and not for churches to shun the local poor and make a big deal of sending money abroad.

-If you have been inspired or challenged by this article, please get in touch and do the same for others in the Disqus Comments below or better still, come and join us at Caffe Nero on Sunday's.
+If you have been inspired or challenged by this article, please get in touch and do the same for others in the Disqus Comments below.

 Have a fine day.